AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/debugging.md

 ## Code snippets

-To log or identify issues in the following topics:
+The following topics provide code snippets that can be used to log or identify issues in Commerce projects.

 ### Check if an XML file is used by Commerce